Five Barbarians: Jie

-The Jie were one of the many miscellaneous hu tribes in Bing province.
+The Jie were one of the many miscellaneous Hu tribes in Bing province.
 The most famous Jie, Shi Le, was a descendant of the Qiangqu tribe (羌渠) of the Southern Xiongnu.
-Their exact origins is still debated by modern scholars, as theories range from them originating from the Tocharian or Eastern Iranian people of Sogdia to the Yeniseian people, but with no general consensus.
-When a great famine broke out in Bing province in 303, many of the Jie and other hu people were displaced before being captured and sold into slavery by the provincial inspector.
-The Jie and hu were thus scattered throughout Hebei and Shandong.
+Their exact origins is still debated by modern scholars, as theories range from them originating from the Tocharian or Eastern Iranian people of Sogdia to the Turkic and Yeniseian people, but with no general consensus.
+When a great famine broke out in Bing province in 303, many of the Jie and other Hu people were displaced before being captured and sold into slavery by the provincial inspector.
+The Jie and Hu were thus scattered throughout Hebei and Shandong.

 Despite their seemingly small population, the Jie were thrusted into prominence by Shi Le, who founded the Later Zhao dynasty in 319.
 The Later Zhao dominated northern China for a majority of its existence before its demise in 351.
 Following Ran Min's culling order and the wars that followed the Later Zhao collapse, the Jie ceased to appear in records, though some key figures in later history may have descended from them.